pawl0wski/AdminWatch/README.md

 ## About
 Admin Watch is a project created as part of the Programming III course at university. \
-It's an application designed for remote user monitoring.
+It's an application designed for remote computers monitoring.

 ## Tech stack
 - .NET